muddi900/hermes/README.md

 ## Why?
 In short, because I can.

-In long, because the means of AI production(tkaddLink) need to be democratized.
+In long, because [the means of AI production](https://chapra.blog/the-means-of-ai-production-858/) need to be democratized.
 It seems needlessly grandiose and pretentious, but we all know what happened when we let the web to be centralized.

 More people should have access to these tools using their own compute resources.